 If you do need to bring your car, here are your off-street parking options:

 - Panorama Park — The large parking lot on the east side of Panorama Drive is limited to three-hour parking and is strictly enforced.

 - Rockliff Road — Additional parking lots are located on Rockcliff Road between Naughton Avenue (four-hour parking) and Raeburn Street.

-- Seasonal Overflow parking — Available at Cove Cliff Elementary between 8am and 11:30pm from July 8 through August 27, 2023.
+- Seasonal Overflow parking — Available at Cove Cliff Elementary between 8am and 11:30pm from July 1 to July 3 and July 8 through August 27, 2023.
 These school parking lots offer day parking, but also fill quickly, especially during the weekends.

 - Myrtle Park — Both Myrtle Park lots are available for parking if the village and overflow lots are full, but these lots also fill quickly in the summer.

 Large tour buses are prohibited from stopping or parking anywhere in the village, and are not permitted to stop or park on surrounding neighbourhood streets.
 Any bus stopping in the village will be subject to a $500 fine.